 “Shut up and listen” I snap, glass of whiskey in hand.
-I turn around to look out the window, staring at the mountains, then speak quietly. ”I’m not joking, and I didn’t screw up.
+I turn around to look out the window, staring at the mountains, then speak quietly.
+“I’m not joking, and I didn’t screw up.
 Nintendo just added YouTube to the Wii Shop Channel.
-It’s on their website and everything.”
+It’sand everything.”

 “This is real” I say.
 “Google just now, in November 2012, announced an official YouTube App.
 For the Wii.
 Regular old, controller-that-looks-like-a-TV-remote, Wii.”

 “Well…” says the reader, confused, “What’s the point of that?”

 Fire up the YouTube channel.
 If you’re signed in, you’ll see your subscriptions and playlists; if not, you’ll see the standard categories from YouTube.

 The visual style is not Wii-sque at all, which is probably a good thing in this case.
 It’s modern, clean and content-focused.
 Click a video to watch it or use the + and – buttons on your WiiMote to browse longer lists.

 I signed in almost immediately, because I love my channels dearly.
 Doing so was elegant – no typing your password using an on-screen keyboard here.